-Taxes is besides Inflation one of the two factors that weigh heavy on your return on investment.
+Taxes are besides Inflation one of the two factors that weigh heavily on your return on Investment.
 Ignoring taxes and inflation might make you think you have a return on your investment even though you don’t.
-Generally speaking, the German Government wants its share of every earning.
+Generally speaking, the German government wants its share of every earning.
 It doesn’t matter what it is (except lottery wins).

-Saving Taxes is one of the biggest misconceptions in the financial world.
-So let’s take a look what “tax savings” even mean.
-Because this misunderstanding leads very often to investment decisions that are made solely for the reason of saving taxes.
+Saving Taxes is one of the biggest Misconceptions in the financial world.
+So let’s take a look at what “tax savings” even mean.
+Because this misunderstanding leads very often to Investment decisions that are made solely for the reason of saving taxes.

 It’s just like when stores offer discounts or a sale.
-It doesn’t make sense to buy a product simply because it has a 20% if you do not need it.
+It doesn’t make sense to buy an Investment Product simply because it has a 20% discount if you don’t need it.
 Because you still have to pay 80% out of your pocket.

-The big advantages of rental and Investment Income are, that firstly you do not have to work for it, and secondly most investments are taxed much better than income from work.
-Except taxes on rental income that are taxed exactly the same way as income from work.
+The big advantages of rental and Investment Income are, that firstly you do not have to work for it, and secondly, most Investments are taxed much better than income from work.
+Except for taxes on rental income that are taxed exactly the same way as income from work.
 But Real Estate is nevertheless a very interesting asset class from a tax perspective.

-When buying a property in Germany, you have to pay the so-called additional purchase costs that amount to about 10% of the property value:
+When buying a property in Germany, you have to pay the so-called additional purchasing costs that can amount to about 10% of the property value:

 - 3,5% – 6,5% Ground Taxes (depends on the state)

 - 1,5% – 2% Notary & Ground Book